 Holders of the Cardano’s native cryptocurrency ADA (₳) are rewarded additional ADA by taking part in the network consensus.

-Cardano staking stands for delegating your ADA (₳) to a stake pool and earning additional ADA as a reward proportional to your stake and the pools overall ability to produce blocks in that Epoch.
+Cardano staking stands for delegating your ADA (₳) to a stake pool and earning additional ADA as a reward proportional to your stake and the pools overall ability to produce blocks in that Epoch and some other parameters.

 Stake pools are nodes on the Cardano network, run by a reliable operators: an individual or business with the knowledge and resources to run the node, that are set up to perform the essential functions of staking and creating blocks for the blockchain.